charto/autogypi/README.md

         ]
     }

-Modules should include their own autogypi.json if they require or are intended to be used by other modules.
+Modules should include in their root directory a copy of gypiresolver.json from this package and their own autogypi.json if they require or are intended to be used by other modules.
 They may omit the output field, but should list any .gypi files of their own that are required to compile or use the module.
 For example:

     {
         "dependencies": [